 Eggs WORSE than SMOKING?

+Just when we think the topic of whole eggs versus egg whites is put to rest, it resurfaces.
 We disagree and believe egg yolks are great for you and should be included regularly in the diet.

 Right.
 I crack me up.
 OK, enough with the bad egg puns.